DerwenAI/arxiv-trends/README.md

 ## Kudos

 Kudos to arXiv for use of its open access interoperability;
-to Jürgen Müller for the original idea;
+to Jürgen Müller @ BASF for the original idea;
 plus general support from [Derwen, Inc.](https://derwen.ai/);
 the [Knowledge Graph Conference](https://www.knowledgegraph.tech/) and [Connected Data World](https://connected-data.world/).